mharty3/data_engineering_zoomcamp_2022/week01/docker-sql/readme.md

 1369766 yellow_tripdata_2021-01.csv
 ```

 The notebook [`upload_data.ipynb`](upload_data.ipynb) contains Python code to connect to the locally running Postgres database using [SQLAlchemy](https://www.sqlalchemy.org/), read the csv, convert pickup and drop off time fields from text to datetime, define the schema of the table using [DDL](https://techterms.com/definition/ddl), create the table, and write all the data to the database.
+I also added the zones table to the database.

 Once it's done, we can access the data in Postgres using `pgcli`.
 The `\dt` command in postgres is used to list tables: